Can anyone be hypnotised?

 Are you qualified?

 Yes.
-I am a registered hypnotherapist.
+I am a registered Hypno-psychotherapist.
 I trained at the UKCP registered National College of Hypno-Psychotherapy, and I had further training in CBT, Insomnia and Hypnobirthing.
-I am registered with IAHT (International Alliance of Holistic Therapists), NSCHPM (The National Society of Hypnosis, Psychotherapy & Mindfulness), I am a UKCP trainee member, working towards my full membership.
+I am registered with IAHT (International Alliance of Holistic Therapists), National Society of Talking Therapies (NSTT) and I am a UKCP trainee member, working towards my full membership.
 I work under clinical supervision.
 For more information about my qualifications, please check out my certificates.